R0hf/Fashion-Image-Classification/README.md

 # Fashion-Image-Classification
  By Mr.Abderaouf Tiouche & Mr.Manssour Belhadi

 # Requirements
-  You must have this packages installed on your machine :
+  You must have the following libraries installed on your machine :

   numpy , Keras , opencv_python , Werkzeug

 # How to use!
  1 .
-Download the project
+Download the repository

  2 .
-Create a new folder named " model " inside the project folder
+Create a new folder named " model " inside the repository folder

  3 .
 Download the models weights from this link : https://drive.google.com/drive/folders/1wIFsav7YBsd2BHlcyjlmigpxju4fGKwu?usp=sharing